laguanrubelen4-tech/CCM101-rblnLAGUAN/README.md

 Hello!
 My name is **LAGUAN, RUBELEN A.**, I am **21 years old** and I am from **Laoac, Pangasinan**.

-I am currently learning about **Cloud Computing, Linux, system administration, Git, and GitHub**.
+I am currently learning about **Cloud Computing, Git, and GitHub**.
 This laboratory portfolio allows me to practice what I learn through hands-on activities and exercises.

 ---